-A vertical branding strategy strives for better products, while horizontal branding strategy pushes for different.
+A vertical branding strategy pushes for objectively better products, while horizontal branding strategy is okay with being different.

 Vertical Branding Strategy

 Vertical differentiation or a vertical branding strategy is when a brand differentiates its product as “better.”